complex-confusion/dusty-burner/README.md

-# Dust Events Plugin for WordPress
+# LunaCode Display Dust Data Plugin for WordPress

 This plugin displays [Dust](https://dust.events/)'s complete data including camps, art, schedule, and music from regional Burning Man events or from Burning Man itself.
-It fetches data from all four Dust Events API endpoints and renders it on your WordPress site with options for layout, styling, and interactivity.
+It fetches data from all four Dust API endpoints and renders it on your WordPress site with options for layout, styling, and interactivity.

-Many thanks to Dust's creator Damian for providing the app and the API this depends on.
-Also, much gratitude for the quick support during our regional event's implementation of Dust.
+Many thanks to Dust's creator Damian for creating and supporting the app, and for providing the API this plugin depends on.

 ## Quick Start